 \subsection{Baselines}

 For the coffee dataset, we employed the Cascaded Convolutional Neural Network (CCNN)~\cite{nogueira2015coffee} as baseline.
-This method employs a multi-scale strategy by aggregating several ConvNets in order to perform classification of fixed size tiles towards a final segmentation of the image.
+This method employs a multi-context strategy by aggregating several ConvNets in order to perform the classification of fixed size tiles towards the final segmentation of the image.
 For the GRSS Data Fusion Dataset, we employed, as baseline, the work of Santana et al.~\cite{santanadeep}.
-Their algorithm extracts features with many levels of context from superpixels by exploiting different layers of a pre-trained convolutional network, which are then combined in order to aggregate multi-scale information.
+Their algorithm extracts features with many levels of context by exploiting different layers of a pre-trained convolutional network, which are then combined in order to aggregate multi-context information.

-Aside this, for both aforementioned datasets, we also consider as baseline the method conceived by~\cite{keiller2016icpr}, in which specific networks are used to perform labeling segmentation using the pixelwise paradigm, i.e., each pixel is classified independently by the classifier.
-Also, for these two datasets, we considered as baselines: (i) Fully Convolutional networks (FCN)~\cite{long2015fully}.
+Aside this, for both aforementioned datasets, we also considered as baseline the method conceived by~\cite{keiller2016icpr}, in which specific networks are used to perform labeling segmentation using the pixelwise paradigm, i.e., each pixel is classified independently by the classifier.
+Also, for these two datasets, we considered as baselines: (i) Fully Convolutional Networks (FCN)~\cite{long2015fully}.
 In this case, the pixelwise architectures proposed by~\cite{keiller2016icpr} were converted into fully convolutional network and exploited as baseline. (ii) Deconvolutional networks~\cite{badrinarayanan2015segnet,noh2015learning}.
-Again, the pixelwise architectures proposed by~\cite{keiller2016icpr} were converted deconvolutional network (based on the well-known SegNet~\cite{badrinarayanan2015segnet} architecture) and exploited as baseline in this work. (iii) dilated network~\cite{YuKoltun2016}, which is, in this case, the Dilated6 (Figure~\ref{dilated3}).
-All these networks were trained traditionally using patches of constant size defined according to set of experiments of~\cite{keiller2016icpr}, i.e., patches of $7\times7$ and $25\times25$ for Coffee and GRSS Data Fusion datasets, respectively.
+Again, the pixelwise architectures proposed by~\cite{keiller2016icpr} were converted into deconvolutional network (based on the well-known SegNet~\cite{badrinarayanan2015segnet} architecture) and exploited as a baseline in this work. (iii) dilated network~\cite{YuKoltun2016}, which is, in this case, the Dilated6Pooling (Figure~\ref{dilated3}).
+All these networks were trained traditionally using patches of constant size defined according to a set of experiments of~\cite{keiller2016icpr}, i.e., patches of $7\times7$ and $25\times25$ for Coffee and GRSS Data Fusion datasets, respectively.